yogsototh/Scratch/content/html/en/blog/2010-06-17-hide-yourself-to-analytics.md

 This is a way not to count your own visits to your blog.
 First you should look on how [I handle analytics](/Scratch/en/blog/2010-06-17-track-events-with-google-analytics).
 All analytics are handled in one javascript file, this make things really convenient.

-Then you need to know my method use the `jquery-cookie` module and of course `jquery`.
+Then you need to know my method use the `jquery-cookie`.

-First before launching analysis, I check if the key `admin` is not set in the cookie.
+I check if the key `admin` is not set in the cookie before adding the visit.

 <code class="javascript">
     var admin = $.cookie('admin');